7 reasons why your WordPress site is slow (and how to fix them)

 Section titled 4.
 An overloaded or bloated database

-Clean and optimize your database regularly.
+Clean and optimise your database regularly.

-• Remove post revisions
+• Remove old post revisions

-• Clear out spam and trash
+• Clear out spam and trashed comments

 • Delete expired transients

-• Defragment and optimise database tables
+• Optimise and defragment database tables

-Let’s get real: hosting matters.
+Let’s get real for a second: hosting matters.
+A lot.

-Upgrade to a quality hosting provider.
+Upgrade to a quality hosting provider if you can.

 This one often flies under the radar.
-Old themes and plugins might still work, but that doesn’t mean they’re efficient.

 Keep everything updated.